dcos/dcos/packages/adminrouter/extra/src/README.md

 #### AR instance reuse
 Some of the tests can share the same AR instance as it is not being mutated by them.
-There are currently three files which contain:
+There are currently at least three files which contain tests which share AR instance:
 * `test_agent.py`: all the tests related to agent Admin Router, which do not require custom AR fixtures
 * `test_master.py`: all the tests related to master Admin Router, which do not